TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 104/Psalms 104.17.md

 ---

-Where the birds make their nests: As for the stork, the fir-trees are her house.
+where the birds make their nests.
+The stork makes its home in the fir trees.